IvanEirea-SWO/tigerify-pair-programming/README.md

-# Spoti-mock pair programming
+# Tigerify v0.3
-Music app for sharing music, little test to learn the use of Angular and .NET
+Music app for sharing music, little test to learn the use of Angular and Python

-Future changes for Tigerify v0.2: change the backend from .NET to Python, and maybe another technologies also.

 ## Introduction
-The Spotify-like app developed in .NET and Angular is a music streaming platform that allows users to listen to music on-demand.
+The Spotify-like app developed in Python and Angular is a music streaming platform that allows users to listen to music on-demand.
 The platform has a wide variety of songs and music genres, which users can access through a set of endpoints for GET, POST, PUT, and DELETE requests.

 This wikia page will provide an overview of the app's features, architecture, and endpoints.